 6 Host authority details Include relevant details of the authority.
 For example, briefly state when the authority was established, its size and resources and where it is based.
-Describe when the authority was accredited to the Conference, its involvement in the work of the Conference and its working groups, its participation in regional data protection forums and in international data protection projects.
-7 Host authority's event experience Describe the authority's experience in running conferences, international meetings or other major events.
-8 Organising team Please explain who will principally be involved in organising the event.
-For example, explain conference administration will be handled within the authority or contracted out and whether a programme panel will be convened.
-9 Conference planning Briefly outline the intended approach to planning the event (e.g. in relation to programme planning, partnerships, sponsorship, anticipated number of attendees, intended social events, building a website, support for side events, etc.).
+Describe the authority's involvement in the work of the Conference and its working groups, its participation in regional data protection forums and in international data protection projects.
+7 Host authority's Describe the authority's experience in running conferences, international event experience meetings or other major events.
+8 Organising team Explain who will principally be involved in organising the event.
+For example, explain whether conference administration will be handled within the authority or contracted out and whether a programme panel will be convened.
+9 Conference planning Briefly outline the intended approach to planning the event.
+For example, mention the approach being taken to programme planning, partnerships, sponsorship, intended social events, building a website, support for side events, etc.